cocoisland/beautiful-jekyll/_posts/2019-01-14-Straight_Line_Prediction_In_Topsy_Turvy_World.md

 By logarithmically transformed y-label training output only, previously high standard errors plaguing coefficient of x-dimensional features, are greatly reduced as shown below.
 ![](https://cocoisland.github.io/img/logy_statsmodel.png) ![](https://cocoisland.github.io/img/logy_code.png)

-### What caused uncertainty errors in y-prediction
+### What caused uncertainty errors or variance in y-prediction
 Statsmodel library detects high multi-collinearity in x-dimensional value features if exist.

 High multi-collinearity means the data model has x-dimensional features that are highly correlated to each other instead of correlating to y-output prediction.
 X-dimensional features that behave closely similar to each other, exert higher weighting effect on data model to produce y-output predictions that are biased toward the overly-correlated X-dimensional features.
 It also makes the data model insensitive to other relevant x-value changes, resulting in higher variance errors.

-### How to remove uncertainty errors from y-prediction
+### Removing dimensional features that are closely correlated, will reduce uncertainty errors from y-prediction
 To remove multi-collinearity, use Variance-Inflation-Factor functions to identify offending x-dimensional features.
 X-value features identified by Variance-Inflation-Factor that have value over 10, should be dropped in order to reduce high inter-features correlation.

 ![](https://cocoisland.github.io/img/vifout.png)